ygorcosta/wedeploy.com/src/pages/docs/intro/custom-domains/index.md

 ## Simple Setup

 The easiest way to configure your custom domain, is to add one of our WeDeploy name servers.
-Once you point to our name server from your domain provider, you can simply add the custom domain to your service and we will do all the configuration work for you.
+Once you point to our name server from your domain provider and wait for confirmation, you can simply add the custom domain to your service and we will do all the configuration work for you.

 1. Go to your domain provider and find where you can set a custom name server.
 2. Enter one of the regional WeDeploy name servers from below.
+3. Wait for comfirmation from your provider regarding the changed name servers.
+(You can also check on your CLI using `dig NS yourdomain`)
-3. Go to the service of your project, click on _"Custom Domains"_, and add the new domain.
+4. Go to the service of your project, click on _"Custom Domains"_, and add the new domain.

 ![Custom Domains](/images/docs/intro/custom-domains--settings.png)